Written by Donald E. Sheppard

-Having crossed the Tennessee River at Muscle Shoals, Hernando de Soto's army followed an Indian trail up Shoal Creek into Tennessee, through Loretta and to Lawrenceburg, forty miles from his army's crossing place at Muscle Shoals.
+Having crossed the Tennessee River near Muscle Shoals, Hernando de Soto's army followed an Indian trail up Shoal Creek into Tennessee, through Loretta (photo below), to Chicasa at Lawrenceburg, forty miles northeast from his army's river crossing place.

 DeSoto's Tennessee Chronicles by Biedma, Rangel, Elvas & Inca

 DESOTO'S TRAIL ON GOOGLE EARTH and CONQUEST CALENDARS

 The Gentleman of Elvas says, "After they were in Chicasa they suffered great hardships and cold, for it was already Winter, and most of the men were lodged in the open field in the snow before having any place where they could build houses.
 This land was very well peopled, the population being spread out as was that of Mabila (in Alabama).
 It was fertile and abounding in corn, most of this being still in the fields.
 The amount necessary for passing the winter was gathered.
 Certain Indians were captured, among whom was one (from today's Huntsville, Alabama - lying east of DeSoto's Tennessee River crossing place) who was greatly esteemed by the (local) chief." © 1993, University of Alabama Press